Generally, vacuum bell therapy for pectus excavatum is considered very safe. Over the years, just a few problems have been reported.

 If this starts to bother you, please consult your doctor.
 Depending on the severity, the doctor will decide whether you should take a break for several weeks or if drug therapy is required.
 However, this occurs very rarely.

 This is caused because of nipple contact with the vacuum bell.
 If the edge of the vacuum bell crosses the nipples, it may lead to irritation.

 To prevent this, you can try to offset the vacuum bell slightly to one side so that one nipple is fully covered and the other remains completely bare.

 Sore Chest Muscles

-This can happen because of chest and rib muscle stretching due to vacuum bell treatment.
+This can happen because the chest and rib muscles stretch during vacuum bell treatment.
 You can pause the vacuum bell treatment for a few days to stop this feeling.

 Shorter spans of treatment and weaker negative pressure also help.

 This may happen because of bending moments.
 The attachment of the ribs partly provides the counter forces to the spine.

 To prevent this, shorter treatment lengths and weaker negative pressure are suggested.